-A rapid heart rate can cause lots of anxiety.
-Some causes are harmless, while others are potentially life-threatening, making it difficult to determine when to call 911, when to try to lower the heart rate at home and when to just wait it out.
-For example, if you are awakened by intense heart racing with crushing chest pain, you should call 911 immediately.
-If your heart rate speeds up a little after climbing five flights of stairs, you can just let it slow down on its own.
-If you have concerns about your heart rate, seek medical attention.
+A rapid heart rate can be very disturbing.
+Some causes are harmless, while others are potentially life threatening.
+This can make it difficult to decide when to call 911, when to try to lower your heart rate at home and when to just wait it out.

 Video of the Day